30 Powerful Bible Verses About Jonah And The Whale

 God’s provision of the plant shows His care even for Jonah, despite his attitude.
 This verse serves as a reminder of God’s kindness in both big and small ways.

-READ ALSO 30 Most Beautiful Bible Verses About For God So Loved The World
+READ ALSO 30 Most Effective Bible Verses About The Second Coming Of Jesus Christ

 13. Jonah 4:9